 Finalisation of GML schemas

 After the GML schema is generated from the feature catalogue, it must be checked for conformance to Part 10b rules.
-This should be done even if it generated by the S-100 toolkit FCB builder.
-Apsects to be checked and updated include:
+This should be done even if the schema is generated by the S-100 toolkit FCB builder.
+Aspects to be checked and updated include:

 The header section, for use of the correct namespace and schema location.
-See S-100 10b-11.1.1 (edition 5.2.0).
+See S-100 10b-11.1.1.

 Structure of enumeration and codelist attributes.
 For Product Specifications using the S-100 Part 10b format and aligned to S-100 5.0.0 and later editions, enumeration attributes must be structured as XML types with the XML attribute code providing the numeric code of the listed value.
 An example is shown in the figure below.